 The major challenge we now face is that we desperately need more adult volunteers (both uniformed and non-uniformed) to be part of our fantastic team so that our Beavers, Cubs, Scouts and Explorers can fulfil their Scouting dreams.
+There are 1,000 children and young people on our waiting lists!

-Districts: All our seven Districts have continued to provide exciting opportunities for our young people.
+Districts: All our seven Districts have continued to

+provide exciting opportunities for our young people.
 You can read the detail of what has happened throughout the year in the District Annual Reports.